 What Do Psychiatric Service Dogs Do?

 Psychiatric service dogs are trained to carry out a wide range of tasks.
 Not only can they be trained to tune in to their handler’s state of mind, but they can learn specific commands that are vital in emergency situations.
-These include things like calming their handler, fetching an item, or alerting them to danger.
-Below are a few of the key tasks that psychiatric service dogs perform.

 Guide a Disoriented Handler

 Certain mental conditions can cause an individual to become confused or enter a dissociative state.
 In such cases, they may get lost or find themselves unable to find their way.
 A PSD can guide their owner back to their house as they are trained to backtrack and use their scent to lead the way.
-The dog may also be trained to lead the handler to specific locations using special commands such as ‘home’ or ‘work’.

 Bring Medication

-Individuals who fall or have an episode such as a panic attack may hyperventilate or be unable to get their medication.
+Individuals who fall or have an episode such as a panic attack may hyperventilate or otherwise be unable to get their medication.
 In these cases, psychiatric service dogs are trained to fetch medication for their owner through special commands.

 Fetch a Phone or Device